-I, the undersigned, ……………………………….... [insert name of the individual consultant], on behalf of ………………………………………… [insert name of the juridical person], confirm my availability to provide the services under the assignment 07/IC/2024- Individual Consultant – IT Expert for National Administration "Romanian Waters" (ANAR), in accordance with the requirements in the Terms of Reference and for the duration specified thereto.
+I, the undersigned, ……………………………….... [insert name of the individual consultant], on behalf of ………………………………………… [insert name of the juridical person], confirm my availability to provide the services under the assignment 10/IC/2024- Individual Consultant – Technical Specialist), in accordance with the requirements in the Terms of Reference and for the duration specified thereto.

-I also confirm that my hiring, in case I am selected, would not create a conflict of interest or eligibility issue as per the provisions of Section III, paragraphs, 3.14, 3.16, 3.17 and 3.21 to 3.24 of the World Bank’s “Procurement Regulations for IPF Borrowers” July 2016, revised November 2020 (“Procurement Regulations”).
+I also confirm that my hiring, in case I am selected, would not create a conflict of interest or eligibility issue as per the provisions of Section III, paragraphs, 3.14, 3.16, 3.17 and 3.21 to 3.24 of the World Bank’s “Procurement Regulations for IPF Borrowers” version November 2020 (“Procurement Regulations”).

 Consultant’s Name